 Don’t ask us, ask statistics.
 According to a Header Bidding survey, by 2022, 66% of publishers were already using the technology.
 According to Statista, this number reached 76% in 2019 (!!!), but the number of respondents is quite low.

-Overall, the adoption rates of header bidding are pretty high.
-The main barriers are of course price and the complexity of implementation.
+Overall, the adoption rates are pretty high.
+The main barriers noted by providers are of course price and the complexity of implementation.
 But the benefits of transparency, higher CPMs and control are too sweet to resist.

 What about mobile header bidding?
 There are no header sections on mobile apps, so how does it work?
 You see, like many things in ad tech, HB isn’t a strict implementation.
 It’s more of an idea about optimizing traffic in a certain way.

-For example, Google Admob and Facebook offer “mobile header bidding”, but technically it isn’t.
+For example, Google Admob and Facebook offer “in-app header bidding,” but technically it isn’t.
 The main selling point, however, remains the same – to get more demand sources.

 Epom ad server does the same thing.
-Although it does not do header bidding de jure, it does de facto.
+Although the platform does not do header bidding de jure, it does de facto.
 Specifically, Epom allows publishers to prioritize programmatic demand and lower direct demand while simultaneously receiving bids from both.

 In fact, Epom’s setup is much simpler than everything we’ve described so far + plus there is a support team ready to answer all of your questions.
 Since the trial is free, why not check it out?